LF-digitala-kanaler/LFDS/content/components/web/forms/upload.md

       ```

       If you are building a service that will handle file's like .pdf or .doc you should show an icon associated with that file type instead.
 Use our 32px icons like pdf-doc-32 for pdf and document-32 for general documents.

+      ### Loading state

+      If you are going to process large files or you want to save the files to the server on form submit you can add  a progress element shown in  the example at the top.
+You will have to add `.loading` to `.upload-preview` and change `translateX` for `.upload-progress-bar` to match how much of the file that's been uploaded in procent .

+      ##### Example javascript implementation

+      ```

+      reader.onprogress = (event) => {
+        if (event.lengthComputable)
+          {
+            let value = (event.loaded / event.total) * 100;
+            progress.style.transform = 'translateX(-' + value + '%)';
+            ;
+          }
+      };

+      ```

       <section>